rbalmford/solderstation/README.md

 # solderstation

-Arduino-based soldering iron temperature controller.
+**_Arduino-based soldering iron temperature controller_**

-It has been designed to control a 24v 50W iron, in my case an Antex TC50, although any iron with a thermocouple sensor should be suitable.
+This has been designed to control a 24v 50W iron, in my case an Antex TC50, although any iron with a thermocouple sensor should be suitable.

-Features:
+**Features:**

 - Closed-loop temperature control, setting 25-450C (adjustable in code)
 - IDLE mode maintains a lower temperature (set in code), also closed-loop
 - OPEN loop mode with selectable constant power
 - Display shows mode/set temperature, and current power level

-The list of parts used is as follows:
+The **list of parts** used is as follows:

 - Arduino UNO R3 (any clone will do) + prototype shield/PCB
 - MOSFET driver module (D4148)